act-rules/act-rules.github.io/_rules/SC4-1-2-button-has-name.md

 #### Passed example 8

-Button has accessible name that does not only consist of seperator characters.
+Button has accessible name that is not only whitespace.

 ```html
 <button>:-)</button>